What will I study?

 How will I be taught and assessed?

-Your tutors will use a variety of teaching methods including lectures, seminars and workshops, totaling around 14 hours per week.
+Your tutors will use a variety of teaching methods including lectures, seminars and workshops, totalling around 14 hours per week.
 As this is a Masters course there is a major element of independent learning and self-motivated reflection.

 You will also be expected to engage in independent study involving directed and self-directed learning, around 33 hours per week.